Juliusfrank11/VicII-Save-File-Docs/save_docs.md

 Has a string-valued `ideology` to specify ideology and decimal-valued `loyalty_value` to specify the value.

+## `modifier` (Array of key-value pairs)

+Active province modifier. has two keys `modifier` (string) and `date` (date).
+Unknown if date is start date or expiration date

+TODO: list all modifiers avaliable

 ## POP Data Sub-Structure

-POPs are separately indexed by POP type, define within the array that defines the provinces the pop is located in.
+POPs are separately indexed by POP type, defined within the array that defines the provinces the pop is located in.
 So every unique POP in a province has a separate Array to define them within the province structure.

 Except for `artisans`, pops seem to share the same keys.

 ### `id` (int)

-UNCLEAR, perhaps every pop has unique ID
+UNCLEAR, perhaps every pop has a unique ID

 ### `size` (int)